Jane Harris (Neighbours): Reintroduction and daughter

 On 27 June 2020, it was announced that Jones had reprised the role as a permanent cast member.
 Producers also cast Charlotte Chimes to play Jane's estranged daughter Nicolette Stone.
 Writers decided to explore Jane's off-screen life that occurred during Jones' time away from the show.
 Nicolette lost contact with Jane after her decision to come out as lesbian.
 Of her return, Jones stated "Jane is returning to her old neighbourhood and bringing with her an insight into what her life away from Ramsay Street has been like for the past 30 years.
 Audiences will learn more about her family, as fans are introduced to her daughter Nicolette for the first time."
 The character's return scenes aired on 8 July, as Jane encounters Karl Kennedy (Alan Fletcher) holidaying in Perth and reveals that her relationship with Des has ended.

-Return (2023)

-In February 2023, Jane's return as series regular was announced as part of the series' resumption, with new episodes due to air from later in 2023.
+In February 2023, Jane's return as series regular was announced as part of the series' resumption.
 Jones described her decision to return as a "no-brainer", adding that "I love having the opportunity to grow as an actor with every storyline and new episode".
 She also commented on the possibility of Jane's reunion with Mike being undone in the new episodes, describing the situation as "tough" but expressing hope that Jane "has a lot more new adventures coming her way".

+Introduction of Victor Stone

+In 2024, writers developed a storyline to introduce Jane's ex-husband and the father of Nicolette and Byron Stone (Xavier Molyneux), Victor Stone (Craig Hall).
+Producers had originally planned to introduce Victor in 2022, with him arriving in town to tempt Jane away from her then partner Clive Gibbons (Geoff Paine), however the storyline was scrapped after the show was cancelled.
+A promotional trailer released on Neighbours social media accounts previewed Victor's arrival, and showed that Jane was annoyed by his presence.
+It is eventually found that he comes to town to see his family as a has cancer and is dying, which makes Jane sympathetic.
+Writers continued to develop a story which sees Victor attempt to build a friendship with Jane again, but she is hesitant due to his unfaithful history and absence during their marriage.
+She eventually begins to forgive him and they begin spending time together again and get back on "civil terms, which worries Jane's stepdaughter Sam Young (Henrietta Graham).
+Jane begins to get cautious that Victor could be trying to win her back, and "she knows she wants to stay loyal to Mike" (her current fiancé).
+He continues to attempt to spend time with his family, and organises a bush walk for them, however Jane "refuses to be part" of the activity, but later feels guilty and goes to find them.
+The show began with spoilers revealing that he will receive "surprising news, that his cancer is in remission and he is no longer dying.
+He subsequently leaves Erinsborough, and leaves Jane an explanation letter.